Download the print version

-A.27 The privacy safeguards apply only to CDR data for which there is one or more consumer.
+A.27 The privacy safeguards apply only to CDR data for which there is one or more CDR consumers.
+A CDR consumer is an identifiable or reasonably identifiable person to whom the CDR data relates, because of the supply of a good or service to the person (or an associate of the person).
 As such, CDR data protected by the privacy safeguards will contain information about an identified or reasonably identifiable individual, and will therefore also be ‘personal information’ under the Privacy Act.

 A.28 To work out when the privacy safeguards apply, an entity needs to consider what capacity they are acting in – as a data holder, accredited person/accredited data recipient, or designated gateway.